Noel Gallagher: Liam Gallagher

-The relationship between the two brothers again became strained throughout 2009, eventually leading to a last-minute cancellation of an Oasis concert scheduled to take place on 28 August in Paris due to an "altercation within the group".
+The relationship between the two brothers again became strained throughout that year, eventually leading to a last-minute cancellation of an Oasis concert scheduled to take place on 28 August in Paris due to an "altercation within the group".
 Later that evening, Gallagher confirmed he had left Oasis as he "simply could not go on working with Liam a day longer".
 Through the Oasis website, he said, "It's with some sadness and great relief to tell you that I quit Oasis tonight."
 On 29 August, he expanded further on his blog: "The level of verbal and violent intimidation towards me, my family, friends and comrades has become intolerable.
 And the lack of support and understanding from my management and band mates has left me with no other option than to get me cape and seek pastures new."

 When asked in 2012 about his brother and an Oasis reunion, Noel said, "I last texted Liam at Christmas after the City match.
 I don't think it's gonna happen.
 It would be great for everyone else except me.
 It'd be mega for the millions and millions and for everybody else it would be brilliant, but I wouldn't be very happy about it.
 I guess you don't know what you're gonna feel like in 20-odd years but right now, I mean I was in Oasis for nearly 20 years.
 I've been doing what I'm doing now for one year and I'd like to see what it's like to do it for longer.
 I don't think anyone is pushing for a reunion either.
 Nobody ever brings it up in any seriousness; I mean Liam does publicly but he says a lot of things publicly.
 I wouldn't take anything he says seriously."
 After their performance of "Wonderwall" at the London Olympics Closing Ceremony, which Noel had originally turned down, he referred to Liam's band Beady Eye as "Stratford's finest Oasis tribute band".

 In December 2017, during an interview with an Australian newspaper, Liam claimed that he and Noel had declared a "truce".
 In February 2018, Liam revealed that the truce did not happen and that it was just "in his head" after "a couple of drinks".
-In a 2019 interview in Norwegian-Swedish talk show Skavlan, Noel said that Liam was spreading a false rumour online that Oasis would get back together if Noel's wife would let him, and that she was receiving a lot of abuse because of it.
+In a 2019 interview in Norwegian-Swedish talk show Skavlan, Noel said that Liam was spreading a false rumour online that Oasis would get back together if Noel's wife would let him, and that she was receiving a lot of abuse after the fact.
 In 2024, the brothers announced that they will reform Oasis for a tour starting the following year.
 The brothers later both separately confirmed that there is no animosity between them anymore.